 - a.
-Build the capacity of student-clinicians to be strong and responsible community leaders who can independently and collaboratively, design and implement legal solutions to social problems; - b. provide free legal services to indigent people in the immediate community through supervised participation; - c. instil integrity, value of pro bono services and discipline in law students of Afe Babalola University; - d. train students to use Alternative Dispute Resolution methodologies in proffering solution to cases without recourse to litigation; - e. foster peaceful coexistence and decongest the Courts; and - f. promote peace and progress in the immediate society through strategic collaboration with relevant stakeholders.
+Build the capacity of student-clinicians to be strong and responsible community leaders who can independently and collaboratively, design and implement legal solutions to social problems; especially with respect to low income households; - b. provide free legal services to indigent people and low income households in the immediate community through supervised participation; - c. instil integrity, value of pro bono services and discipline in law students of Afe Babalola University; - d. train students to use Alternative Dispute Resolution methodologies in proffering solution to cases without recourse to litigation; - e. foster peaceful coexistence and decongest the Courts; and - f. promote peace and progress in the immediate society through strategic collaboration with relevant stakeholders.